How to design an open plan kitchen extension, according to the experts

 Zoning and flow

-"One of the key points you need to think about in the space is zoning," says Nathan Kingsbury.
-"Open-plan kitchen extensions are wonderful, but so often, the space can feel cold and be limited with spaces which can hold you when you want to relax.
+"Open plan kitchen extensions are wonderful, but so often, the space can feel cold and be limited with spaces which can hold you when you want to relax," notes Nathan Kingsbury.

 "Ensuring every zone within the overall space has a specific function is also key to avoid creating areas or surfaces that serve no purpose at all," adds Nathan.
 "These will either not be used and become wasted space or turn into dumping grounds for clutter."